Skip to content

 Data to export

 Depending on the choice, a list of different formats will be listed below.
-There are two types of data that can be exported: binary (for example the output image) and metadata (detections, events, etc...).
+Two types of data can be exported: binary (for example the output image) and metadata (detections, events, etc...).

 Export format